Leyland Atlantean: PDR1/PDR2

 By 1958, Leyland had overcome most of the problems and moved the engine to a rear-mounted compartment outside the main body and the first production Atlantean PDR1/1, with a 16 ft 3 in wheelbase, was launched at the 1958 Commercial Motor Show.
 It had simpler mechanical specification than the prototype, with conventional front and rear axles, leaf springs all round and a channel section frame.
 Glasgow Corporation, James of Ammanford and Wallasey Corporation each put their first example of the type into service in December 1958.

 From 1964, a drop-centre rear axle was available as an option for the Atlantean; the Atlanteans with drop-centre rear axles became known as the Atlantean PDR1/2 and, for the later version, the Atlantean PDR1/3.
 In 1967, Leyland launched the Atlantean PDR2/1 which could be fitted with 33 ft.

 In 1965, London Transport purchased a fleet of 50, initially operating on routes 7, 24, 67 and 271 before being transferred to Croydon.

 Though some operators initially continued to buy front-engined vehicles for reliability, the Atlantean gained multiple orders.
-Though the National Bus Company and the Scottish Bus Group favoured the Bristol VR and Daimler Fleetline respectively, the Atlantean was bought by many operators.
+Though the National Bus Company and the Scottish Bus Group favoured the Bristol VR and Daimler Fleetline respectively, the Atlantean was bought by many municipal operators.
 Aberdeen, Bournemouth, Glasgow, Edinburgh, Newcastle, Manchester, Liverpool, Newport, Nottingham and Plymouth Corporations purchased large numbers of the type.

 In 1968, three Atlanteans were bodied by Marshall as single deck buses for Great Yarmouth Corporation.

 Portsmouth had 12 Atlantean chassis with single deck bodywork from Seddon Pennine, and lastly Birkenhead ordered three Northern Counties bodied single deck Atlanteans, albeit delivered to Merseyside in Birkenhead colours.

 By 1972, over 6,000 Atlanteans had entered service.